edge269/CODE_sqlalchemy_demo/README.md

 ## Project Objectives & Pedagogical Goals

-This project demonstrates the design, normalization, and querying of a synthetic French nuclear fuel assembly dataset using Python (pandas), SQL (SQLite3/Oracle), and SQLAlchemy Core.
+This project demonstrates the design, normalization, and querying of a synthetic French nuclear fuel assembly dataset using Python (pandas), SQL (SQLite3/Oracle), and SQLAlchemy Core and ORM.
 It is intended as a pedagogical resource for understanding the differences between denormalized flat files and normalized relational database schemas, as well as for illustrating best practices in ETL, schema design, and query formulation.

 ---

+Readers are encouraged to go through the chapters step by step to fully understand the project.

 ## 1. Data Generation and Structure

+This section concerns the `/data` folder, which contains:

-- Synthetic, pedagogical nuclear fuel assembly data is generated using `data/generate_raw_data.py`.
+- **`generate_raw_data.py`**: Python script for generating synthetic nuclear fuel assembly data.
-- The script uses `pathlib` for robust, relative file handling and always outputs to the top-level `data/` directory.
+- **`plants_data.csv`**: Denormalized CSV file containing the generated data.
+- **`plants_data.xlsx`**: Denormalized Excel file containing the generated data.
+- **`domain_rules.md`**: Markdown file detailing the business and data integrity rules for the dataset.
+- **`generate_raw_db.py`**: Script for generating raw database structures.
-- The generated files are `plants_data.csv` and `plants_data.xlsx`, with intentionally denormalized, pedagogical column names (e.g., `FA_mass_kg`, `region`, `plant_code`, etc.) as described in `data/domain_rules.txt`.
+- **`plants_data.xlsx` and `plants_data.csv`**: Generated data files with pedagogical column names (e.g., `FA_mass_kg`, `region`, `plant_code`, etc.).
+- **`Uml Database Relationship.pdf`**: A PDF file describing class diagrams in UML (a standard software design description approach).
+Such diagrams include objects (attributes, methods) and the relationships between these objects, providing a clear representation of a computer program structure.

 ## 2. Schema Normalization and Documentation
 - SQL schemas for both SQLite3 and Oracle are designed and normalized, with DDL and DBML in the `SQL/` directory.